simplemindedbot/simplemindedbot/content/pages/about.md

 - **Leadership in Strategic Initiatives**: Spearheaded successful integrations and product releases, aligning technical solutions with business needs to enhance operations and customer experiences.
 - **Agile Expertise**: Implemented SAFe Agile frameworks to improve collaboration, resource management, and project transparency.
 Led large Agile Release Trains, managing priorities for multi-million-dollar initiatives.
 - **Data-Driven Insights**: Developed and maintained data pipelines and reporting tools using SQL, Python, and Tableau, enabling leadership teams to make informed, data-driven decisions.
 Created predictive models for project financials with high accuracy.
-- **AI & Emerging Technologies**: Through my blog *Simpleminded Robot*, I share insights on generative AI, software development methodologies, and project management strategies.
+- **AI & Emerging Technologies**: Through my blog *SimplemindedBot*, I share insights on generative AI, software development methodologies, and project management strategies.
 This platform allows me to engage with a community of tech professionals and enthusiasts, fostering discussions on the future of AI in business.

-## My Mission with Simpleminded Robot
+## My Mission with SimplemindedBot

-I created Simpleminded Robot to share my thoughts on the evolving world of technology and to provide actionable insights that tech professionals and curious minds can use.
+I created SimplemindedBot to share my thoughts on the evolving world of technology and to provide actionable insights that tech professionals and curious minds can use.
 I believe in the power of blending emerging technologies like AI with the practicalities of business operations, and I aim to make these concepts accessible to everyone.
 Whether you're new to these ideas or a seasoned professional, I hope to offer something of value.

 If you're interested in these topics, feel free to explore the blog.
 There's plenty to dive into, from **AI tutorials** to **Agile best practices** and **project management strategies**.
 I’m always open to feedback and conversation, so don’t hesitate to connect.